-What is Really in the 2023 Florida Social Studies Standards?
+What is Hidden in the 2023 Florida Social Studies Standards?

 The text of the 2023 Florida Social Studies Standards is publicly available and is the basis of this essay.

-As I skimmed the document, I kept saying to myself, “I never studied these details which the Florida teachers will need to cover and I consider myself a student of Black history.
-Surely this new curriculum will pressure teachers and students to cover everything listed.
+As I skimmed the document, I kept saying to myself, “I never studied these details which the Florida teachers will need to cover.
+And I consider myself a student of Black history.
+Surely this new curriculum will pressure teachers and students to really dig into the Black experience.

-That’s the first impression.
-The new social studies standards is a big stack of facts.
+The new social studies standards are a big stack of facts.
 Every black history event and personality is in there.
 Martin Luther King is there.
 So is Mary McLeod Bethune, Evan B. Forde, and Bessie Coleman.

 After I thought about how busy the teachers were going to be, I began to realize what the standards avoid.
 This approach to the black experience reminds me of the baseball card collections my friends and I had as kids.
 Our cards included hundreds of players.
 We would compare our card collections by their heights, which could reach 6 inches.
 Each card had a player’s photo on the front and a chart of statistics on the back.